 The aim is not only to make transport more sustainable by promoting alternatives to private cars, but also to reduce construction costs and thus housing costs for tenants.
+How to make parking standards more sustainable EXAMPLES FOR NEW DEVELOPMENTS: STANDARDS TO SUPPORT LIVEABLE NEIGHBOURHOODS

 Figure 23: Planned mobility concept for Freiburg - Dietenbach.
 Source: K9 Architekten / Latz + Partner / die-grille